Lakemonsters2635/MonsterVision/README.md

 ### Top Level Files
-cone_tracker.py   A very basic OAK program that uses the trafficcones NN to find and localize traffic cones.
+cone_tracker.py   A very basic OAK program that uses the trafficcones NN to find and localize traffic cones. cone_nt.py        Object track with Network Tables interface.
+Locates cones and power cells.
+Writes the data in JSON format to Network Tables